The voice of invited experts through Webinars, about their own approaches to building participatory, fair, balanced data cultures

 6 July 2020

-- Nan Yang – Beijing Institute of Higher Education (China) – 16 October 2020
+- Nan Yang – Beijing Academy of Educational Sciences (China) – 16 October 2020 –

 9- Sustainable Metrics in Higher Education: from assessment of learning to assessment for learning